iMechanic-Project/iMechanic-project-backend/README.md

 # iMechanic-project-backend
-Development of the back end of a web application for the provision of services by the mechanics, called iMechanic
+Client-side and server-side development of a web application for the provision of services by mechanical workshops, called iMechanic.